su-mt4007/su-mt4007.github.io/about.md

 ## Exam

-There will be an oral exam where you will apply methods taught in this course to a given problem.
+The last part of this course is an oral exam where you will apply methods taught in this course to a given problem.
 Read more on [exam](/exam/).

 # Contact